 One way to do this → Rustic Dish: How to Make a Panade from Leftovers

 2. Plan meals that build on one another.

 As you choose what meals to serve this week, think about those whose leftovers will make great building blocks for future meals.
+It helps to know the basics of storing food and refrigeration, such as understanding how long one should keep bacon in the fridge, how many times a certain dish can be reheated, how long vegetables retain their nutrients, and so on.
 There are lots of great ways to use leftovers in creative second (and even third) meals.

 For instance, if you roast a whole chicken, you can make stock with the carcass and chop the leftover meat.
 Those components go well into making fried rice and pot pie.

 A large pot roast can become sandwiches and soup on subsequent nights.